“Stripe” payments PCF component (Power Apps)

 Stripe Payments in Canvas App architecture diagram.

-To facilitate payment, the PaymentIntent must be registered on Stripe API, declaring which amount and currency the payment will be.
-The result of the registration is the client_secret, which is used then to confirm the payment.
+To facilitate payment, register the PaymentIntent data on Stripe API, declaring which amount and currency of the payment will be.
+As a result of this operation, you get the client_secret to be used to confirm the payment.
 The StripePaymentIntents custom connector (A1) exposes the operation CreatePaymentIntent(), which interacts with PaymetIntent API (B1) and returns the PaymentIntent object, including the client_secret value, which is then used by the payment component (A2).
-The connector requires the API key to be provided to establish a connection (A3).
+The connector requires the secret API key to be provided to establish a connection (A3).

 Please note that the credit card details in the architecture are NOT exposed to any part of your application or connector API but instead are sent directly to Stripe’s secure endpoint.
 This is the (only) recommended integration pattern, and it ensures the security and PCI DSS requirements compliance.